michcald/fsm/README.md

 ;
 ```

+You can also add new states/transitions using the methods `addState($state)` and `addTransition($transition)`.

-## The FSMValidator
+## The Validator

-This component is really important as it is in charge of validating the FSM.
+This component is really important as it is in charge of validating the FSM schema.

-This library does not define a specific validation for the FSM but provides few basic assert classes that can be added to the validator.
+### Asserts

+The default validator itself does not validate anything, but is a container of asserts.

-An *Alert Class* is a class whose task is to validate a specific assert for the FSM (e.g. if the FSM requires an initial state).
+Every Assert class is supposed to validate a specific assert for the FSM.

+The validator task is to go through all of the asserts and validate them (e.g. if the FSM can have a single initial state).

-The validator can contain as many asserts as you want.
-You can also create your owns as long as they implement the following interface:
+The library provides some basic asserts that you can use, but you can create your owns, as long as they implement the following interface:

 ```php
 use Michcald\Fsm\Validator\Assert\AssertInterface;
 ```

-It's a good idea to create at least one new exception types for every Assert.
+It's a good idea to create at least one new exception type for every Assert class.

 ```php